ximzzzzz/Udacity_Data_engineering/lesson2_NoSQL Data Models.md

 - **Consistency**: Every read from the database gets the latest (and correct) piece of data or an error
 - **Availability**: Every request is received and a response is given -- without a guarantee that the data is the latest update
 - **Partition Tolerance**: The system continues to work regardless of losing network connectivity between nodes

+### WHERE clause

+- Data Modeling in Apache Cassandra is query focused, and that focus needs to be on the WHERE clause
+- Failure to include a WHERE clause will result in an error

+### Additional Resource

+AVOID using "ALLOW FILTERING": Here is a reference [in DataStax](https://www.datastax.com/dev/blog/allow-filtering-explained-2) that explains ALLOW FILTERING and why you should not use it.